-For many years wiring cables were insulated with vulcanised natural rubber (VIR).
-Much cable of this type is still in service, although it is many years since it was last manufactured.
-Since the insulation is organic, it is subject to the normal ageing process, becoming hard and brittle.
-In this condition it will continue to give satisfactory service unless it is disturbed, when the rubber cracks and loses its insulating properties.
-It is advisable that wiring of this type which is still in service should be replaced by a more modern cable.
-Synthetic rubber compounds are used widely for insulation and sheathing of cables for flexible and for heavy duty applications.
-Many variations are possible, with conductor temperature ratings from 60°C to 180°C, as well as resistance to oil, ozone and ultra-violet radiation depending on the formulation.
+many years wiring cables were insulated with vulcanised natural rubber (VIR). cable of this type is still in service, although it is many years since it was last manufactured.
+Since the insulation is organic, it is subject to the normal ageing process, manufactured and brittle.
+In this condition it will continue to give satisfactory service mess it is disturbed, when the rubber cracks and loses its insulating properties.
+It is manufactured by a more modern cable.
+Synthetic rubber compounds are used widely for insulation and sheathing mables for flexible and for heavy duty applications.
+Many variations are possible, conductor temperature ratings from 60°C to 180°C, as well as resistance to oil, manufacture and ultra-violet radiation depending on the formulation.